Robust Universal Braiding with Non-semisimple Ising Anyons: Unrolled quantum groups and modified traces

 \subsection{Renormalizing the quantum trace}

 The key to leveraging non-semisimple representations for topological applications lies in renormalizing the quantum dimensions, and more generally, quantum traces so that the objects $V_{\alpha}$ no longer contribute negligibly to the theory.
 For this reason, we have dubbed the corresponding anyon types as \textit{neglectons}.
-The objects are renormalized using a modified trace from~\cite{GKP1, GPT}.
-This modified trace has the remarkable property that it does not vanish on projective objects and retains most of the important properties of the standard quantum trace.
+The objects are renormalized using the modified trace from~\cite{GKP1, GPT}.
 The modified trace gives rise to the inner products on $\Hom$-spaces that govern the Hilbert spaces of the non-semisimple anyon theories.

 Unlike the usual semisimple theory, where quantum dimensions of simple objects are strictly positive, the modified dimensions of many objects in the non-semisimple theory are real, but not positive.
 This means that there is no hope that the TQFT constructed in \cite{BCGP1} is unitary.
 However, in the next section, we will recall the results from \cite{GLPMS} showing that the TQFT arising from a non-semisimple category of representations of the unrolled quantum group for $\mathfrak{sl}_2$ is Hermitian.
 This means that the TQFT will produce non-degenerate bilinear forms with an indefinite signature.